dlt-hub/dlt/docs/website/docs/reference/performance.md

 [extract]
 max_parallel_items=10

-# for all resources in zendesk_support source
+# for all resources in the zendesk_support source
 [sources.zendesk_support.extract]
 max_parallel_items=10

-# for tickets resource in zendesk_support source
+# for the tickets resource in the zendesk_support source
 [sources.zendesk_support.tickets.extract]
 max_parallel_items=10
 ```

 :::note
-**max_parallel_items** apply to thread pools as well.
+**max_parallel_items** applies to thread pools as well.
 It sets how many items may be queued to be executed and currently executing in a thread pool by the workers.
 Imagine a situation where you have millions
-of callables to be evaluated in a thread pool of size 5.
-This limit will instantiate only the desired amount of them.
+of callables to be evaluated in a thread pool with a size of 5.
+This limit will instantiate only the desired amount of workers.
 :::

 :::caution